klaimir/angular-essentials/NOTES.md

 This is similar to $ref in VueJs.
 You can create a ViewChild of a localReference to access to element DOM directly in TS code.

 Dont try to set value through nativeElement.
 If you need access to the value or manipulate it, it´s a better option using binding or interpolation.

+## Projecting Content into Components with ng-content

+This is similar to slot in VueJs.
+You can project HTML code inside another component, or in other words, you can distribute content by composition from outside the component itself.